A Prague Pearl of Art Nouveau Style With Foundations From the 14th Century

 While gentlemen were discussing politics, the ladies could visit the sweet shop and have a coffee or a cake while conversing in ladies’ lounges.
 Privacy was obtained by glass panels that divide the tables.
 Interestingly, all the glass light bulbs are still original and completely functional.

 “Among some main materials found on the ground floor and in the halls in the upper floors, we can find crystal glass and brass decorations.
 The brass is polished, the crystal glass gleams, and the light multiplies with spectacular effect,” Jiri Bukovsky explains.
-In the upper halls, the materials are also accompanied with glass, carved wood and gold leaf, including direction signs.
-A cozy pub and wine bar are decorated with ceramic tiles with motives of hops, barley ears and grapevines, in combination with wooden paneling.
+The materials are also accompanied by the glass, carved wood, and gold leaf in the upper halls, including direction signs.
+A cosy pub and wine bar are decorated with ceramic tiles with motives of hops, barley ears and grapevines, in combination with wooden panelling.

 The communists wanted to demolish the Municipal House, as it was an undesirable symbol of capitalism.
 Fortunately, it was too expensive a task to undertake at the time.
 They renamed it from Representative House to Municipal House.
 However, for many years people still kept saying that they were going to visit the Repre.

-The elevator shaft is decorated on every floor with ornaments of laurel leaves with a fan-shaped bunch of leaves of ginkgo biloba, which is a tree of friendship, according to the poet Goethe.
-Also, leaves of the linden, which is the Czech national tree, are present.
+According to the poet Goethe, the elevator shaft is decorated on every floor with ornaments of laurel leaves with a fan-shaped bunch of leaves of Ginkgo Biloba, which is a tree of friendship.
+Also, the leaves of the linden, which is the Czech national tree, are present.

 Some of the most famous Czech artists participated in the interior’s decoration.
-All the halls are decorated with wall paintings and carved wooden paneling.
-“In Mayor’s hall there is silver dust inlaid in oak paneling, in order to enhance the wood grain.
-In Rieger’s hall, the dust is golden and the whole room is set to a golden accent,” Jiri Bukovsky says.
+All the halls are decorated with wall paintings and carved wooden panelling.
+“In the mayor’s hall, there is silver dust inlaid in oak panelling to enhance the wood grain.
+In Rieger’s hall, the dust is golden, and the whole room is set to a golden accent,” Jiri Bukovsky says.

 The Municipal House not only served for representative and social purposes, but it was also a place where politicians used to meet.
 Most of the halls are named after famous politicians.
 They were mostly using the lounges on the first floor at the time.

-There are two memorial plaques that decorate the wall of the Czech Gentleman’s Club: “Here is the place where between 8 and 9 o’clock on a famous day in our history, former Austrian military forces surrendered to our 8th Military unit of the National Forces.”
+There are two memorial plaques that decorate the Czech Gentleman’s Club wall: “Here is the place where between 8 and 9 o’clock on a famous day in our history, former Austrian military forces surrendered to our 8th Military unit of the National Forces.”